Unit 4 Cinemas

 Taken over by Oscar Deutsch’s Odeon Theatres Ltd. on 28th February 1944, it was re-named Odeon on 9th April 1945.
 Later becoming part of the Rank Organisation, it was sold to Classic Cinemas chain on 10th December 1967 and re-named Classic Cinema.

-The Classic Cinema was tripled in October 1973, with seating now provided for 338, 189 and 128, and a bingo club.
+The Classic Cinema was tripled in October 1973, with seating now provided for 338, 189 and 128, and a Vogue Bingo Club.
 Unit Four Cinemas took over from 9th August 1981, and it was re-named the Unit Four Cinemas.
-It was later taken over by the Apollo Leisure Group, and was closed on 25th March 1990.
+It was closed on 25th March 1990.

-Plans were announced to demolish and build shop and new cinemas on the site, but these came to nothing and after a while, the derelict building was demolished and the Arndale Shopping Centre was built, which includes a Boots and Specsavers on the actual site of the cinema.
+It was soon demolished, but plans to build shop and new cinemas on the site came to nothing.
+After a while the Arndale Shopping Centre was built, which includes a Boots and Specsavers on the actual site of the cinema.

 Contributed by Ken Roe